My Dog Won't Eat Kibble Or Dry Food Anymore: What To Do

 The Solution – Healthy, Human Grade Dog Food Toppers

 If you’d prefer to keep your dog on a kibble or dry dog food diet, but are at wit’s end, we might just have the solution!
 You can use our fresh dog food toppers as a topping for kibble and dry food, or as a mixer.
-Adding a few spoonfuls of our fresh dog food toppers might entice your dog to start wolfing down kibble and dry dog food.
+Mixing in a few spoonfuls of our fresh dog food toppers will entice your dog to start wolfing down kibble and dry dog food.

 We have five flavors of fresh dog food toppings, all of which are gluten-free and made from healthy, tasty, human-grade foods:

 - pork and potato dog food toppers (grain-free)